MicrosoftDocs/CommunityToolkit/docs/maui/native-library-interop/get-started.md

 The `newBinding` template includes starter .NET for Android and .NET for iOS binding libraries.

 Update the binding libraries to reflect the target platforms and .NET version as needed in your .NET app.

-> For example: If you aim to create only an iOS binding using .NET 9, you can:
+> [!NOTE] For example: If you aim to create only an iOS binding using .NET 9, you can:
+>
 > 1. Delete the Android binding library (newBinding/android/NewBinding.Android.Binding), and
-> 2. Update the target framework (in newBinding/macios/NewBinding.MaciOS.Binding/NewBinding.MaciOS.Binding.csproj) to be set to `net9.0-ios`.
+> 1. Update the target framework (in newBinding/macios/NewBinding.MaciOS.Binding/NewBinding.MaciOS.Binding.csproj) to be set to `net9.0-ios`.

 ### Set up the native apps and libararies